LiamL17/AOC-2022/README.md

 Each days' solution will be completed in Kotlin and compiled with Gradle.

 ## Making it interesting
 Alongside a Kotlin solution, another language will be used to implement the solution first.
+The programming languages chosen are picked randomly from the [PYPL Popularity of Programming Languages](https://pypl.github.io/PYPL.html) list.

+## Table of solutions